Advertising to children: History

 In the 20th century, the compulsory education of children was established which consequently made school-age children the target audiences of many publications.

 The publications in an attempt to raise potential sales, comic book promotion to the youth market rose in the 20th century.
 During this era, spot advertising (a form of advertising where advertisements appear between programs) came to be known as a prodigious way of advertising.
 Additionally, sponsorship arrangements became increasingly popular as an advertising medium.
-In the United States of America, advertisers sponsored television programs or films to promote their products through broadcast media.
+In the United States, advertisers sponsored television programs or films to promote their products through broadcast media.